 “…no physical exercise.
 No lifting.
 Only Tylenol for discomfort…”

-– as she’s telling me this, I’m wondering how I’m going to finagle my bags on the planes in a couple of hours.
+– as she’s telling me this, I’m wondering how I’m going to manage my bags on the planes in just two hours.
 Not only does my flight leave soon, but there’s also a connecting flight with only forty minutes in between.
 I’m tired, I’m woozy, and I’m starting to stress.

 “…try to keep it elevated above your heart as much as possible.
 If you let your arm hang down too much, it will start to throb and swell…”

 I’m trying to be positive, but in reality I know I’m screwed.
 2 planes, 8 hours, 2,200 miles.